 How to Make a Motor Personal Accident Insurance Claim

 Think about this.
-If you are involved in a car accident and sustained injuries that requires attention, you’ll have to face up to costly medical expenses, that are not compensated under your car insurance cover.
+If you were involved in a car accident and sustained injuries (whether it's a broken leg, a dislocated shoulder, or even back spasms) that require attention, you’ll have to face up to costly medical expenses, that will not be covered by your regular car insurance.

-This guide walks you through making a Motor PA insurance claim, the steps you need to follow to ensure your insurance claim is successful, and what happens after you make a claim.
+This guide will walk you through how to make a motor PA insurance claim properly, the steps you need to follow to ensure your insurance claim is successful, and what happens after you make a claim.

 I got into an accident, how do I file a Motor PA claim?

-Filing a claim against your insurance company can be daunting if you are not familiar with the procedure.
-That's what the Bear is here for.
-Check out these few steps on making a Motor PA claim:
+Filing a claim against your insurance company can be daunting if you are not familiar with the procedure – or if it's your first time!

 1. Notify your insurer ASAP

-If you’re unable to contact on your own, your nominee can contact your insurer on your behalf.
+If you’re unable to contact them on your own, your nominee can get in touch with your insurer on your behalf.

 2. Submit your claim form

-After informing your insurer about the accident, you should acquire a claim form.
+After informing your insurer about the accident, you need to get your hands on a claim form.

 The claim form can be found on your insurer’s website.
 Once downloaded, fill in the details and attach it with the required documents.